liisilaaniste/wgs.bioinformatics/README.md

 ```
 6. Variant allele frequency (VAF).
 What is the importance of VAF in cancer?

-7. **Variant interpretation**: What are considered pathogenic variants in cancer?
+7. **Variant interpretation**: What are considered deleterious mutations in cancer?
 How would you differentiate between driver and passenger mutations, and what tools would you use to assess this?

 8. **Complex features**: What are some of the tools and approaches you would use to characterise kataegis, chromoplexy and chromothripsis?